Wordpress-Development/wordpress-widgets-bootstrapped/README.md

 * search => [Bootstrap styled search](http://codepen.io/bootstrapped/details/YyZOJe/)
 * tag_cloud => [Bootstrap labels](http://getbootstrap.com/components/#labels)

-[To see a screenshot of all the supported widgets click here/.](https://github.com/Wordpress-Development/wordpress-widgets-bootstrapped/blob/master/assets/screenshot-widgets.jpg
+[To see a screenshot of all the supported widgets click here.](https://github.com/Wordpress-Development/wordpress-widgets-bootstrapped/blob/master/assets/screenshot-widgets.jpg
-)
+) Alternative widget styling and filtering can be found in the [resources folder](https://github.com/Wordpress-Development/wordpress-widgets-bootstrapped/tree/master/resources).
+Just add those to the main plugin file.

+## Extra

 Here are some recomended Bootstrap themes that this should work with:
 * [Bootstrap Genesis](https://github.com/salcode/bootstrap-genesis)